Artem-Vorobiov/Deep-Learning.-mmWave-Sleep-Posture-Recognition/README.md

-# Deep-Learning.-mmWave-Sleep-Posture-Recognition

-# Thesis on Sleep Posture Recognition Using mmWave Radars
+# Thesis on Sleep Posture Recognition Using mmWave Radars and Deep Learning

 ## **Abstract**
 The recognition of sleep posture is crucial across multiple domains, including: